Do husbands only ever think about sex?

 One woman wrote to me:

-First, let me say that sixteen years ago I could have written that paragraph myself.
+First, let me say that twenty years ago I could have written that paragraph myself.
 I was so disenchanted with sex, and it seemed like it was wrecking my marriage because Keith wanted it and I didn’t, and all we seemed to do was fight over it.
 It was terrible.
 And I couldn’t see what all the fuss was about.
 It really seemed like God made sex just for men, and then He told us women that we had to do it if we’re married, almost like it’s legal prostitution.

 I know that sounds harsh, but I’m saying it just to give any women out there in a similar boat encouragement.
 I truly do understand.